radicle-dev/radicle.xyz/index.md

 ## Radicle Desktop 🖥️

-For a graphical collaborative experience check out the [Radicle Desktop client](https://desktop.radicle.xyz), as well.
+For a graphical collaborative experience check out the [Radicle Desktop client][desktop], as well.

 # How it works